weelone/echobell.one/concepts.md

 }
 ```

+You can pass a special variable `externalLink` to display a clickable link on the records.

 - `Email`, when trigger a channel with email, we will providing some variables automatically:

   - `from`: The address where the email send from